nickhophan/nickhophan.github.io-movieanalysis/README.md

 4. Whether the platforms have consideration to teenager customers?
 5. What are the most popular genres of American movies on different platforms?
 How the scores of genres are different?

-##Method:
+##Method: (Chi-square and Correlation)

-1. Is there difference in the number of quality movies of 4 platforms?
+1. Difference in the number of quality movies of 4 platforms
 2. The correlation between the runtime of a show and its independent variables